 - You can lose your job or be restricted form working certain jobs working with children such as schools, community centres, camps and a variety of others.

-If you have been charged with sexual assault or any sexual offence, you need the expertise of Jeff Gindin to achieve the most appropriate outcomes.
+If you have been charged with sexual assault or any sexual offence, you need the expertise of Jeff Gindin, Q.C. to achieve the most appropriate outcomes.
 Call now for a free consultation.